-Throwing, dropping, pouring, knocking or ejecting objects from Residence Complex buildings, windows, cluster walkways, covered walkways, balconies or stairwells, whether intentionally or unintentionally, is prohibited and may result in eviction.
+Throwing, hanging, dropping, pouring, knocking or ejecting objects from Residence Complex buildings, windows, cluster walkways, covered walkways, balconies or stairwells, whether intentionally or unintentionally, is prohibited and may result in eviction.
 It is your responsibility to ensure objects placed on windowsills or near any windows are secure.
+Requests for the recovery of items may result in assessment of fees being applied to your account.